leonsenft/path_to_regexp/README.md

 # path\_to\_regexp

-Turns a path such as `/user/:id` into a regular expression.
+Converts a path such as `/user/:id` into a regular expression.

 ## Matching